Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Shafarevich--Tate group of a Lagrangian fibration

 \begin{lemma} Let $(M,\sigma)$ be a (not necessarily compact) holomorphic symplectic manifold and $\pi\colon M\to S$ a proper Lagrangian fibration on $M$ over a smooth base $S$.
 Consider an automorphism $\phi\in H^0(S, Aut^0_{M/S})$.
 Then

 where $\alpha$ is a closed holomorphic $2$-form on $S$. \end{lemma}

 \begin{proof} The statement is local on $S$ so we can always shrink $S$ if necessary.
 For $S$ small enough, one can realize $\phi$ as $\exp(v)$ for a vertical holomorphic vector field $v$.
 There exists a holomorphic $1$-form $\beta$ on $S$ such that $\iota_v\sigma = \pi^*\beta$ (Lemma \ref{tangent cotangent isomorphism}).
-Let $\phi_t$ denote the flow of $v$.
+Let $\phi_t$ denote the flow of $v$ and $\mathsf L_v$ the Lie derivative along the vector field $v$.
 Then

 The last identity holds because $\pi\circ \phi_t = \pi$.
 Thus $\phi^*\sigma - \sigma = \pi^*\alpha$ where $\alpha = d\beta$. \end{proof}

 \begin{thrm} Let $\pi\colon X\to B$ be a Lagrangian fibration on a compact holomorphic symplectic manifold $X$.
 Denote by $Aut^{0,\sigma}_{X/B}$ the subsheaf of $Aut^0_{X/B}$ consisting of $\sigma$-symplectic automorphisms.
 Then the inclusion $Aut^{0,\sigma}_{X/B} \to Aut^0_{X/B}$ induces an isomorphism of cohomology groups $H^i(B, Aut^{0,\sigma}_{X/B}) \to H^i(B, Aut^0_{X/B})$ for $i=0,1$. \end{thrm}